mila-iqia/ptera/OLD-README.md

 **Features!**

 * **"Selfless objects"** are objects that are defined as functions.
 The fields of these objects are simply the variables used in the function.
-* **Execution trace queries** lets you address any variable anywhere in functions decorated with `@ptera`, at arbitrary depths in the call tree, and either collect the values of these variables, or set these values.
+* **Execution trace queries** lets you address any variable anywhere in functions decorated with `@tooled`, at arbitrary depths in the call tree, and either collect the values of these variables, or set these values.
 * **Automatic CLI** will create a command-line interface from any properly annotated variable anywhere in the code.

 Although they can be used independently, selfless objects and trace queries interact together in Ptera in order to form a new programming paradigm.